togglebyte/togglebit.io/content/posts/2021-08-23_terminal-game-jam.md

 - Language: Any language can be used to develop the submission
 - Project has to have a README file (note in here if you don't want the code on stream)
+- Your code will be running on a small DO droplet

 Projects will be judged based on their creativity and relevance to the theme announced.
 The goal is to have fun and enjoy creating something,